 My first novel, The River in Winter, was published in 2009.
-I've just finished my second novel, The Wide Night Sky, and now I'm starting a third, 'cause I'm crazy like that.
-I live in South Carolina with my partner and our two dogs.
+I recently finished my second novel, The Wide Night Sky.
+I live in South Carolina with my husband and our two awesome dogs.

 Nathan Deuel reviews Iraq Wat veteran Kevin Powers’s new novel: